Walter-Melon/nix-config-sbc/README.md

-This repository is home to the nix code that builds my systems for Some Single Board Computers(SBCs)
+This repository is home to the nix code that builds my systems for Some Single Board Computers(SBCs).
+Once again heavily based on [https://github.com/ryan4yin/nixos-config-sbc](nixos-config-sbc) repo.

 See [./hosts](./hosts) for details of each host.